Haroenv/subtree-test/README.md

 ## With travis

-Doesn't seem to work :sad:.
+Doesn't seem to work 🙁.
 If you know why, let me know

 # license